How to Calculate Percentage Difference in Excel?

 Example #4 – Percentage Increase / Decrease Between Two Numbers

-We can also show the change between two the amounts as a percentage in excel.
+We can also show the change between two amounts as a percentage in excel.

 This means that we can choose to show that by how much percentage the amount has reduced.

-- Use the following data to find a percentage difference between the two numbers in excel.
+- Use the following data to find a percentage difference between the two numbers.

-- Develop a function that will calculate the change and then calculate the percentage in excel.
+- Develop a function that will calculate the change and then calculate the percentage.
 The formula will be as below.